mackysoft/Vision/README.md

 Enable / Disable the specified renderer's depending on the visibility of the bounding sphere.

 ![CullingTargetRenderers](https://user-images.githubusercontent.com/13536348/111073973-5cf7e980-8524-11eb-9b84-ab95c263940c.jpg)

+# <a id="help-and-contribute" href="#help-and-contribute"> ✉ Help & Contribute </a>

+Questions and ideas are welcome in [discussions](https://github.com/mackysoft/Vision/discussions).

+We welcome contributions such as [bug reports](https://github.com/mackysoft/Vision/issues) and [pull requests](https://github.com/mackysoft/Vision/pulls).

 # <a id="author-info" href="#author-info"> 📔 Author Info </a>